 BVES's forecasting framework for fire prevention measures relies on the National Fire Danger Rating System (NFDRS) and contracted meteorologist evaluation of the local forecast.
 The entire BVES system is in NFDRS Predictive Service Area SC10.
 The predictive service provides a wildfire risk forecast based on weather, on fuel build up, and fuel dryness among other factors and designates high-risk days as indicated in Table 4-1, Fuel Dryness and High-Risk Days, below:

 Fuel Dryness &

 High Risk Days Rating Description

 Green Moist Little to no risk of fires.

+Yellow Dry Low risk of large fires in the absence of a "High Risk" event.

 Table 4-1: Fuel Dryness and High-Risk Days